diegocontr/EpidemicSimulation/README.md

 ## Bibliography
-[1] Contreras, D. A., Colosi, E., Bassignana, G., Colizza, V., & Barrat, A. (2022).[Impact of the representation of contact data on the evaluation of interventions in infectious diseases simulations. ](https://www.medrxiv.org/content/10.1101/2022.02.28.22271600v1) medRxiv.
+[1] Contreras, D. A., Colosi, E., Bassignana, G., Colizza, V., & Barrat, A. (2022).
+Impact of contact data resolution on the evaluation of interventions in mathematical models of infectious diseases.
+Journal of the Royal Society Interface, 19(191), 20220164.